On this page we'll be discussing the grammar of Iemy. If you have

 Like "the" in English, this

 singles out a unique instance of the noun.
-It may be made
+It may be

-already under discussion. "<the> hovercraft which is mine"
+which was already under discussion. "<the> hovercraft

-"<the> hovercraft landed" implies we were already talking about
+talking about. "<the> hovercraft landed" implies we

-some particular hovercraft and that's the one which landed.
+the one which landed.

 |